States must encourage farmers to increase paddy, wheat sowing to boost exports: Goyal | Headlines

 - India

-Union food and consumer affairs minister Piyush Goyal on Tuesday asked states to encourage farmers to increase sowing area for paddy and wheat as higher domestic production will boost India's exports.
+Union food and consumer affairs minister Piyush Goyal on Tuesday asked states to encourage farmers to increase sowing area of paddy and wheat as higher domestic production will boost India's exports.

 Addressing a conference of state food ministers on food and nutrition security in India, the minister asked state governments to submit their pending food subsidy claims up to 2019-20 fiscal years at the earliest for speedy settlements of old accounts.